 Notice I said an engaged network.
 It’s not really about the numbers here.
-Google measures the authority of Google+ profiles and pages by the number and authority of active engagers with the profile.
-One good way to get that is to actively participate in active, public Google+ communities about real estate and related topics.
+Google measures the authority of Google+ profiles and pages by the number and power of active engagers with the profile.
+One good way to get that is to participate in active, public Google+ communities about real estate and related topics.

-Mark Traphagen – Virante Inc
+Mark Traphagen –

 I cherry pick my Feedly feed by noting what other users from the Feedly community have already shared as Feedly denotes this metric within each of my folders/panels.
 I look for articles that have been shared 100+ times.
 Unless the article contains a catchy title and a juicy eye candy image, I click through to the next article.

-I’ve populated my Scoop.it RSS Feed with some of the very best Social Media Marketing Blogs on the Internet.
+I’ve populated my Scoop.It RSS Feed with some of the very best Social Media Marketing Blogs on the Internet.
 I apply the same filter (catchy title & appealing imagery) on which articles I will Scoop to one of my panels.
-Since I use the Pro version of Scoop.it I can add my Insight to my Scooped Story, and I can insert and anchor text and link the story to an appropriate article on my website.
+Since I use the Pro version of Scoop.It I can add my Insight to my Scooped Story, and I can insert and anchor text and link the story to an appropriate article on my website.

 The last step in my curate and syndicate model is to publish my Scooped stories to my Twitter, Facebook and LinkedIn profile along with my most active LinkedIn Group.
 At the end of the week, I publish my most socially engaged Scooped stories to my satellite WordPress.com site.

-The key component to this social content marketing model is in the Insight that Scoop.it provides.
+The key component to this social content marketing model is in the Insight that Scoop.It provides.
 While the rich text aspect is good for link building and conversions, I see the real value add in being able to frame the social share so that I can answer what most users wants to know, which is: Why should I read this post and how will it help me?
 The Scoop.it tool is a great way for a Real Estate agent to get their content out in front of more people.
 I have already followed Neil’s advice and used Scoop.it as one of my top real estate marketing platforms for 2014.